More

 well-versed in CRM management,

-business intelligence modelling, Excel etc.
+business intelligence modeling, Excel etc.

 They require impeccable communication